fbpx

 What's the best material for a pull-out bench?

-Laminated timber or engineered stone resists moisture and wear—key for Auckland’s climate.
+Laminated timber or engineered stone resists moisture and wear — well suited to Auckland's climate.

 Can it hold heavy items?